frances402/Weather/README.md

 Run the following command to start the application: python Weather.py Input the name of the city in the text box.
 Click on the "Get Weather" button to fetch the weather information.
-The temperature and weather icon will be displayed on the screen.

 Note: As this application uses web scraping to fetch the weather information, the results may vary based on the Google search results page.